ukhsa-collaboration/standards-development/docs/exceptions.md

 - document the exception clearly, including the standard affected, reason for the exception and associated risks
 - assess the risk level (**LOW**, **MEDIUM**, **HIGH**, **CRITICAL**) based on impact and likelihood
 - define and implement compensating controls where possible
-- specify a time limit for the exception and a review date
+- specify a time limit for the exception and a review date based on the risk level
 - submit the exception for approval based on the assessed risk level and subject matter

 ### Approval thresholds